 A garden trowel is a slightly scooped, hand-held tool that's used for light digging, weeding and planting.
 A shaped handle will make it comfortable in the hand and a pointed blade helps it cut cleanly through the soil.

-Niwaki’s Moku trowel is made from carbon steel with bevelled edges and a sharpened tip so it slices through stoney ground with ease.
+Niwaki’s Moku trowel is made from carbon steel with bevelled edges and a sharpened tip so it slices through stony ground with ease.
 Simply wipe down with an oily rag to keep it in tip-top condition.

-Buy the Moku trowel from Niwaki
+Buy the Moku trowel from Oliver Spence

-An essential piece of kit in the Japanese tool bag a hori hori is a multi-purpose blade that's great for cutting but is also used like a trowel for digging, weeding and planting.
-It's ideal for bulb and veg planting and just the thing for prising out roots and weeds trapped in paths and rock gardens.
+An essential piece of kit in the Japanese tool bag, a hori hori is a multi-purpose blade that's great for cutting but is also used like a trowel for digging, weeding and planting.
+It's ideal for bulb and veg planting and is just the thing for prising out roots and weeds trapped in paths and rock gardens.